attacking-PLMs-C/attacking-PLMs-C/README.md

 python codebert.py --train_eval prob --layer 1  # evaluating the ability of the first layer
 ```

-Syntax probing tasks.
+##Syntax probing tasks
 We need to parser the ASTs from the code snippets by Joern.

+###Parsing the code
 ```
 cd ../preprocess
 run code_preprocessing.py  # filtering the comments in the code snippets